The energy and utilities industry supports daily life across the globe.

 Experienced installation specialists

 Peacock Engineering’s onshore and offshore teams can install IBM Maximo® and the Fingertip Mobile App solution wherever it is required.
-We are an IBM Gold Partner, and all of our technicians are IBM accredited.
+We are an IBM Platinum Partner, and all of our technicians are IBM accredited.

 Our staff are experts at integrating Maximo® into all other business systems.
 We have a proven track record in the utilities and energy sector.
 Our clients have included, for example: